nithinmanoj27/NLP_ASSIGNMENT_1_PROBLEM_4/README.md

 ---

-##  How to Run the Project
+## How to Run the Problem

 ### Step 1 — Clone Repository

-### Step 2 — Navigate to Project Folder
+### Step 2 — Navigate to Folder

 ### Step 3 — Install Dependencies

 Make sure Python is installed.
 Then install required library:

 ### Step 4 — Run Classifier

 The program will train the models and display accuracy results.

 ---

-##  PROBLEM Structure
+## Problem Structure

 sports-politics-classifier
 │
 ├── problem4_classifier.py   # Main classification script
 ├── sports.txt               # Sports dataset
 ├── politics.txt             # Politics dataset
-├── B22CS066_prob4.pdf # Detailed project report
+├── B22CS066_prob4.pdf       # Detailed report
-└── README.md # Project documentation
+└── README.md                # Documentation

 ---

 ## Limitations

 - The dataset size is relatively small compared to real-world applications.
 - Some words may appear in both domains, leading to possible ambiguity.